 - Good lighting is important because dementia can affect people's ability to understand what they see.
 Make sure the home is well lit, minimise shadowy areas, and let in as much natural light as possible. - Helpful gadgets can make day-to-day tasks easier and safer.
-For example, you can get clocks that clearly show the date and day of the week, and pill dispensers with alarms to remind people when to take their medication.
+For example, you can get clocks that also clearly show the date and day of the week, and pill dispensers with alarms to remind people when to take their medication.
 You can also set up alerts on the person's mobile phone.

-- 'Telecare' is equipment that can detect problems in the home and alert you or an emergency contact centre.
-Sensors in the bathroom, for example, can detect flooding, and pressure mats by the bed can detect if someone gets up in the night.
-This may be particularly useful if the person with dementia lives alone or if you can't be with them all the time.
-Contact the social services department at the person's local council and ask them about telecare. - Home adaptations or improvements could help to make life easier.
-Handrails, grab rails, ramps or bathing aids may be useful, and you may be able to get some adaptations paid for.
+- Telecare is equipment that can detect problems in the home and alert you or an emergency contact centre.
+For example, sensors in the bathroom can detect flooding, and pressure mats by the bed can tell if someone gets up in the night.
+This kind of equipment may be particularly useful if the person with dementia lives alone or if you can't be with them all the time.
+Contact the social services department at the person's local council and ask them about telecare options. - Home adaptations or improvements could help make life easier.
+Handrails, grab rails, ramps or bathing aids may be useful, and you might be able to get some adaptations paid for.
 Contact the social services department at the person's local council to ask for a needs assessment (see pages 36-37).

-"I made some labels for Mum's kitchen cupboards so she knew which was which.
+"I made some labels for Dad's kitchen cupboards so he knew which was which.
 It seems to have really helped."

-Dave, 58
+Dave.
+58

 See our guides At home with dementia and Adapting your home for more advice.
+Independent Age (page 55) also have a factsheet called Technology to help you at home.

-The Dementia Centre at Stirling University (page 55) has produced useful guides for people living with dementia, including 10 helpful hints for carers - you can find them at www.johnsmith.co.uk/stir - there is a fee.
+The Dementia Centre at Stirling University (page 54) has produced useful resources for people living with dementia.
+You can find them at www.dementiainformation.stir.ac.uk - some are free and some have a fee.